Each day, GHR Foundation staff strive to be of service to people and their limitless potential for good.

 Suzanne is a certified public accountant and earned master’s and bachelor’s degrees in accounting from the University of South Florida.

-Amelia previously served as Chief of Staff at the United States Institute of Peace (USIP), where she led strategic planning, monitoring and evaluation, budgeting, and human capital initiatives.
+Amelia previously served as chief of staff at the United States Institute of Peace (USIP), where she led strategic planning, M&E, budgeting, and human capital initiatives.

 Prior to her work at USIP, Amelia worked at the US Agency for International Development, where she worked closely with the Chief Strategy Officer and the head of the Bureau for Policy, Planning, and Learning.
 While there, she advised the leadership team on management, communications, and policy priorities.

-Amelia also served as a senior consultant at International Business Machines (IBM) in the Global Business Services division, where she led change management projects, IT implementation projects domestically and overseas, as well as communications activities.
+Amelia also served as a senior consultant at International Business Machines (IBM) in the Global Business Services division, where she led change management projects, IT implementations domestically and overseas, as well as communications activities.

 Amelia attended the University of Minnesota's graduate program in Sociology and completed her BA at Macalester College.